samdorey/saturn_rings/README.txt

+This code was used to write the project "Tidal Tails" discussing the formation of tails of asteroids surrounding Saturn, using a simple simulation.

 The base src code is in classes.py; all the other files were produced to either output results (to a file if many or to the command line if not), and to plot figures.

 Often they contain lots of leftover code from modification from a different file/plot and from testing.
 The basis of each is essentially a loop such as this: